hoot-w00t/VPNd/README.md

 *   [ ] Route packets efficiently between clients
 *   [x] Use a lightweight protocol to communicate between daemons
 *   [ ] Add documentation
+*   [ ] Add IPv6 compatibility for network sockets (the VPN tunnel should already work with IPv6 packets)

 ## Building the project
 You need `make` and `gcc` to build the project.